Q'd TOKYO ENERGY & SYSTEMS INC.

 (Other Businesses)

-In these circumstances, our forecast of consolidated financial results for the fiscal year ending March 31, 2026 is as follows:
+The consolidated financial results forecast for the fiscal year ending March 31, 2026, announced on May 12, 2025, remains unchanged.

 Transition of Operating Result